-Risk isolation

-A special purpose vehicle (SPV) isolates risks, commercially and legally, and provides separation from project developer.

-The only risk for the project developer is its invested capital.

-If the project encounters difficulties, lenders would have claim only against the project's assets, not the broader assets of the developer.

-Alignment of interests

-By creating a distinct project entity, all stakeholders, from investors to suppliers, hold aligned incentivized for its success, as returns are tied to project performance, not the developer's broader assets.
+Risk isolation Alignment of interests Optimized capital structure Flexibility in ownership A special purpose vehicle (SPV) isolates risks , commercially and legally, and provides separation from project developer.
+The only risk for the project developer is its invested By creating a distinct project entity, all stakeholders, from investors to suppliers, hold aligned incentivized for its success , as returns are tied to project performance , not the developer's broader assets.

-Optimized capital structure

 Predictable cash flows from fixed-rate power purchase agreements can support a higher debt load.

-Debt financing allows retaining of equity and overall is a more cost-effective form of capital with certain tax advantages.

-Flexibility in ownership

-A distinct project entity offers easier transfers in ownership or sales of the project to third parties at various stages of the project.
+Debt financing allows retaining of equity and overall is a more cost-effective form of A distinct project entity offers easier transfers in ownership or sales of the project to third parties at various stages of the project. capital.
+If the project encounters difficulties, lenders would have claim only against the project's assets , not the broader assets of the developer. capital with certain tax advantages.